batdimoiprint/Flowboard-Project-Management-System/src/components/apis/README.md

 // Login
 const response = await authApi.login({ email, password });
+// The backend will set an HttpOnly auth cookie.
+We persist only the user object
-// Token and user are automatically stored in localStorage
+// in localStorage for UI state; tokens are not stored in JS-accessible storage.

 // Register
 await authApi.register(userData);